 Pupils are taught two 1 hour lessons a week and are placed in mixed ability groups.

 Pupils are ability set in preparation for KS4.
 The pupils are keen to ensure that there is an equal competitive culture.
 They receive two 1 hour lessons a week.

 For core PE, pupils continue to be placed in their set groups.
 In Year 10 pupils are taught a range of activities for two one-hour lessons a week.
-They are given the opportunity to go off site for some lessons.

 For Year 11 core PE, they are in lessons, which lasts for a duration of two hours.
 The majority of activities on offer for Year 11 are off site.
 Activities such as football, basketball, gym sessions, climbing, cycling and golf take place throughout the year.
 Additional current sporting trends may also be incorporated.

 The department provides itself on an intense, full and varied extra-curricular programme.
 All pupils are encouraged to take part in activities whether it be Football on a Saturday morning at the field of dreams, Wanstead flats or competing in an inter-form table tennis competition.

 Our department is proud to have had many esteemed sports performers to come through the ranks.
-The most notable being Chris Hughton, Manager of Newcastle United and England and Tottenham Hotspur Player Jermain Defoe.
+The most notable being Chris Hughton, Manager of Newcastle United and England and Tottenham Hotspur player Jermain Defoe.
 There are also numerous other professionals and England School boys that have graced the sky blue and white shirts and our new black and yellow school colours